- Learn More

 - Murray Hill in joint ventures with numerous financial partners in the ownership of Manhattan office properties.

-In conjunction with our investment funds group, the Paul, Weiss Real Estate Department also advises clients in the formation of real estate investment funds for the development, ownership and operation of all classes of real estate assets.
+In conjunction with our investment funds group, the Paul, Weiss Real Estate Practice also advises clients in the formation of real estate investment funds for the development, ownership and operation of all classes of real estate assets.
 Recent representations have included:

 - IREO, a $1.6 billion family of funds that invests in Indian real estate.